Burkholderia pseudomallei: Antibiotic treatment and sensitivity testing

 The organism is intrinsically resistant to gentamicin and colistin, and this fact is helpful in the identification of the organism.
 Kanamycin is used to kill B. pseudomallei in the laboratory, but the concentrations used are much higher than those achievable in humans.

 Pathogenicity mechanisms and virulence factors

-Burkholderia pseudomallei is an opportunistic pathogen.
-An environmental organism, it has no requirement to pass through an animal host to replicate.
+Burkholderia pseudomallei is an opportunistic pathogen and, since its an environmental organism, has no requirement to pass through an animal host to replicate.
 From the point of view of the bacterium, human infection is a developmental "dead end".

 Strains which cause disease in humans differ from those causing disease in other animals, by possessing certain genomic islands.
-It may have the ability to cause disease in humans because of DNA it has acquired from other microorganisms.
+It may have the ability to cause disease in humans via DNA acquired from other microorganisms.
 Its mutation rate is also high, and the organism continues to evolve even after infecting a host.